-February 30 was a real date
+February 30 Was a Real Date

-Sweden’s 30 days of February
+Sweden’s 30 Days of February

 February 30, 1712, came into existence in Sweden when the Julian calendar was restored and 2 leap days were added that year.
-Sweden’s final conversion to the Gregorian calendar occurred in 1753, when a 10-day correction was applied so that February 17 became March 1 that year.
+Sweden’s final conversion to the Gregorian calendar occurred in 1753, when an 11-day correction was applied so that February 17 was succeeded by March 1 that year.
 Not everyone was pleased with the calendar reform.
-They believed it stole 11 days of their lives.
+Some people believed it stole 11 days of their lives.

-The Soviet revolutionary calendar
+The Soviet Revolutionary Calendar

 However, the Gregorian calendar continued to be used in the Soviet Union during this period.
 This is confirmed by successive dates found in daily issues of Pravda, the official newspaper of the Communist Party, in which February had 28 days in 1930 and 1931, in accordance with the Gregorian calendar.
 The Soviet revolutionary calendar was discarded as it was difficult to eliminate the Sunday rest tradition.
 The original seven-day week was restored in 1940.